Who We Are

 We are so lucky in Powerstock to have the most fantastic school community.
 The school proudly welcomes generation after generation who all love to help where they can, to see our school thrive.

-Mrs Louise Greenham Head Teacher and Burton and Cogden teacher
+Mrs Louise Greenham Head Teacher and Cogden teacher

 Mrs Joanna Cleden – Assistant Head and Year 5&6 teacher (Seatown Class)